Governance

 Terms of Reference

-(b) To provide the Council and the Senate with a detailed annual monitoring report on the work of the Committee and the operation of the research governance framework in the University.
+(c) To provide the Council and the Senate with periodic reports on the work of the Committee and on the operation of the University’s research governance policies and procedures, inclusive of the University’s Research Code of Practice.

-(c) To advise the Council and the Senate of any policies that may be required in relation to accepting funds from particular sponsors of research.
+(e) To advise the Council and the Senate of any policies that may be required in relation to accepting funds from particular funders of research, in conjunction with the University’s Fundraising Ethics Committee if appropriate.

-(d) To review the University's Codes of Practice on Research Conduct and Research Misconduct and to recommend to the Council and the Senate proposals for their approval and amendment.
+(f) To review, as required, the University's Codes of Practice on Research Conduct and Research Misconduct and to recommend to the Council and the Senate proposals for their approval and amendment.

-(f) To receive regular reports on the activities of the Research Ethics Sub-Committees established by academic departments to oversee procedures to approve and monitor research activities with potential ethical implications.
+(i) To receive regular reports on the activities of the Research Governance and Ethics Sub-Committees established to oversee procedures to approve and monitor research activities with potential ethical implications.

 Return to top